a-oneil/Indicator-Search/README.md

 ### Docker
 Menu `option 2` will create a self-signed https cert and build the docker container / traefik reverse proxy.

-After you run this, going forward the docker containers should always restart but if you need to start or stop the app, you can use either
+Once the app has been built, the docker containers should always restart but if you need to start or stop the app, you can use:
-* `docker-compose up -d`
+* Menu `option 2a` Docker compose up
-* `docker-compose down`
+* Menu `option 2b` Docker compose down

+Re-running `option 2` will rebuild your containers but the database volume is persistant between rebuilds.

 Menu `option 5` will just build the docker container and tag the image as `indicator-search:latest`.